georgefst/monpad/README.md

 ## SDL

 The server creates an `evdev` device, via `uinput`, but this in itself is not enough to be picked up by many games.
-For broad compatibility, you will need to set the `SDL_GAMECONTROLLERCONFIG` environment variable.
+For broad compatibility, you will need to set the `SDL_GAMECONTROLLERCONFIG` environment variable (EDIT: this is less necessary than it used to be, but [I'm unsure of the scope](https://github.com/georgefst/monpad/issues/12)).
 There are various ways to manage this, such as:

 - Set persistently for the current user (you will need to log out and back in for this to take effect):
     ```bash